Alexandru Papadopol-Calimah: Cuza loyalist, Junimist, and academician

+Independence War and Kingdom creation

+Papadopol-Calimah spent middle-age as a perennial deputy for Tecuci.
+The Papadopol-Calimah family supported the national cause during the Romanian War of Independence (1877–1877, part of the larger war with the Ottomans).
+In 1877, the Brătianu cabinet appointed the historian as its commissioner in Tecuci and Tutova, tasked with ensuring supplies and safe passage for the Imperial Russian Army.
+Unable to leave Bucharest, he delegated most of his functions to a younger politician and personal friend, Lupu Kostaki; the latter, an avowed Russophobe, moved to prevent the troops from establishing hospitals inside populated centers, and prevented Russian soldiers from trafficking in illegal tobacco.
+Alexandru's wife Amelia and his mother-in-law Elena Plitos ran the military fundraising effort in Tecuci, assisted by brother-in-law Coton Plitos, who was serving as Prefect of Cahul.
+With Kogălniceanu returning at Internal Affairs, Papadopol-Calimah was considered for fulfilling a government mission in Turnu Măgurele and Nikopol.

 According to his writer friend Alecsandri, Papadopol-Calimah, a "modest and hard-working man", fully redeemed himself with his later contribution, "the only one among the academicians who puts in more work than is required of him".
 He supplemented his output as a historian with Notițe istorice despre orașul Tecuci ("Historical Notices Regarding Tecuci Town"), which became a standard feature of Romanian geographical textbooks.
 He returned in Analele Academiei in 1878 with a philological essay about Dacian botany, which he read through Pedanius Dioscorides and Apuleius, also proposing Dacian etymologies of Romanian plant names.
 By April 1880, he was also involved in debates over spelling reform, a project advanced by the Junimists.
 Alongside Gheorghe Marin Fontanin and Bishop Melchisedec Ștefănescu, he endorsed and obtained the preservation of special digraphs in neologisms (such as a voiceless h in theologie).
 His other proposal was to merge duplicate letters that, he argued, did not indicate actual gemination, but only grammatical function (as with înnoire); this was fought against by Fontanin, and defeated by a vote.